pktmasseta/pktmasseta.github.io/_cpw/index.md

 position: 0
 permalink: /cpw/
 schedule:
-  - day: Thursday
+  - day: Friday
     date: Apr 16th
     events:
-      - name: Where we dropping?
-(Fortnite)
+      - name: <a href="http://peckbot.com/open-house" target="_blank">PKT Open House</a>
-        description: "Join the brothers to play one of our favorite video games, Fortnite!
-Drop into the Zoom call and we'll set up multiplayer squads - if you're a beginner, we'll show you the ropes."
+        description: "Meet the brothers, learn more about our community, and ask us anything you're curious about at the PKT Open House!."
-        start: 9:00 PM ET
+        start: 3:00 PM ET
-        end: 11:00 PM ET
+        end: 4:00 PM ET
-  - day: Friday
-    date: Apr 17th
-    events:
-      - name: PKT Game Night
+      - name: <a href="https://peckbot.com/family-feud" target="_blank">PKT Family Feud Tournament</a>
-        description: "You, us, and the Jackbox Party Pack.
-Kick back with the brothers of Phi Kappa Theta for some party games and a good time!"
+        description: "Bringing back one of our favorite Fall events, bigger and better than ever before - Family Feud Night!
+Do you have what it takes to emerge a champion?"
         start: 8:00 PM ET
         end: 10:00 PM ET
   - day: Saturday
-    date: Apr 18th
+    date: Apr 17th
     events:
-      - name: PKT Open House
+      - name: <a href="https://peckbot.com/brunch" target="_blank">PKT Brunch</a>
-        description: "Wondering what life at MIT is like?
-Come meet the brothers of Phi Kappa Theta and learn more about anything you're curious about, or ask us about our neighbor, Julian Edelman."
+        description: "Join the brothers of PKT for a refreshing morning coffee to charge up for the day!"
-        start: 11:00 AM ET
+        start: 10:00 AM ET
-        end: 1:00 PM ET
+        end: 11:30 PM ET
-      - name: PKT Poker Tournament
+      - name: <a href="https://peckbot.com/poker" target="_blank">PKT Poker</a>
         description: "Our signature CPW event!
 Beginners and sharks alike are welcome; we'll teach you how to play or let you get right to it.
 Prizes: gaming monitor, Bluetooth speaker, Echo dot."
-        start: 6:45 PM ET
+        start: 8:00 PM ET
-        end: 8:30 PM ET
+        end: 10:00 PM ET
 ---
 <p class="text-center"><strong>Sign up</strong> for our events today at <a href="https://peck.bot/cpw" target="_blank">peck.bot/cpw</a>!<br>We'll send you links to the Zoom call and game before each event is set to start.</p>